Skip to Content

 Here is a quick video of Mrki (the LinkedIn rockstar in our team) where he shares his favorite tips & tricks to nail down your Sales Navigator targeting.

-The next step is to scrape LinkedIn’s prospect information and import them all to HeyReach.
+The next step is to import LinkedIn’s prospect information from LinkedIn Sales Navigator to HeyReach.

 I’ll just copy the URL of my search results here: